 More people receive a diagnosis of skin cancer each year in the United States than all other cancers combined.
-Many patients around the globe do not have access to the highly trained dermatopathologists, whereas some biopsy diagnoses of patients who do have access result in disagreements between such specialists.
+Many patients around the globe do not have access to highly trained dermatopathologists, whereas some biopsy diagnoses of patients who do have access result in disagreements between such specialists.
 Mechanomind has developed software based on a deep-learning algorithm to classify 40 different diagnostic dermatopathology entities to improve diagnostic accuracy and to enable improvements in turnaround times and effort allocation.

 To assess the value of machine learning for microscopic tissue evaluation in dermatopathology.